MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 }
 ```

-then extend `didFinishLaunchingWithOptions` and register the callback:
+if your application has not been migrated to `UIScene` lifecycle as described [here](https://docs.flutter.dev/release/breaking-changes/uiscenedelegate#migration-guide-for-flutter-apps) then extend `didFinishLaunchingWithOptions` and register the callback as follows:

 ``` objc
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {